careerbuilder/DataScienceAPIDocumentation/SemanticSearchV2.md

 -	document (required) : base64 encoded string of the document to be parsed.
 -	type (required) : the type of the document.
 Acceptable values are "JOB" and "RESUME".
 -	job_title (optional, only valid when type is JOB) : a pre-defined job title which overrides the job_title field extracted from a job document.
 Note that the job_title field will also be cleaned.
--	location (optional, only valid when type is JOB): a pre-defined location which overrides the location extracted from a job document.
+-	location (required, only valid when type is JOB): location for a job document, could be vacancy or company location.

 Example 2.0 request:
 ```